No, Furries Weren’t Assailing Students at a Utah Middle School. They Were Therians.

 “Why is this person biting my hoodie and barking at me?”
 11 year old Brody asked.

-He detailed an incident at a friend’s gathering, after one of the therians showed up.
+Brody detailed an uncomfortable incident at a friend’s gathering, after one of the therians showed up.

 Kids into “therianthropy” or what is also called “otherkin” culture are not just fans cosplaying anthropomorphic behavior.
 On TikTok you can find several explainers of an associated belief system, upheld by practitioners who “identify as partially or entirely non human.”